Virginia Andreescu Haret: Biography

 Her most prolific period of building occurred between the World Wars.
-She built many projects including the Gheorghe Şincai High School (1924-1928), a wing of the Cantemir Vodă National College (1926-1929), the Govora Casino (1928-1929), as well as many private homes monuments and public and private buildings.
+She built many projects including the Gheorghe Șincai High School (1924-1928), a wing of the Cantemir Vodă National College (1926-1929), the Govora Casino (1928-1929), as well as many private homes monuments and public and private buildings.
 Her style varies encompassing all of the Romanian architectural styles from classical to modern which were present in the early 20th century.
 Her own home was built in the Art Deco style, for which she seemed to have a personal preference.
 After having built some 40 buildings, she received the designation as Romanian Architectural Inspector General, the first woman to have served in this capacity.
-She represented her country at many conferences and Congresses, including the International Architecture Congresses, in Brussels, Moscow, Paris and Rome, and she received many awards for her designs.
+She represented her country at many conferences and Congresses, including the International Architecture Congresses, in Brussels, Moscow, Paris, and Rome, and she received many awards for her designs.
 In addition to building, she wrote a history of architecture with Nicolae Ghica-Budești in four volumes, complete with watercolors.

 Haret died on 6 May 1962 in Bucharest.